anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-tdd.md

 In this lab, you'll practice test-driven development to get started on your [first individual deliverable](project-1-ind).

 ## Step 1: A First Failing Test
-* Accept the assignment by clicking on the `Individual Deliverable 1 Assignment` on Moodle and clone down the repository.
+* Accept the assignment by clicking on the `Individual Deliverable - Tests Assignment` on Moodle and clone down the repository.

 In TDD, you always want to start with a failing test:
 * In your Individual Deliverable 1 repository, navigate to the `Tests` subdirectory